10 Life-essential Q&A’s

 - Is that higher power explained in a creating and sustaining singular God?

 - Throughout human history, we have attempted to satisfy our natural need for a higher power by making our own god or gods.
 Every person has an innate need to worship a higher power in the form of something tangible.
-Man-made idols have been worshiped as well as the sun, the stars, animals, etc. Even other humans were accepted as gods.
+Man-made idols have been worshiped as well as the sun, the stars, animals, etc. Even other humans have been accepted as gods.
 Today, concepts such as energy, karma, and earth-worship are being embraced in the search for life’s meaning.
 Yet, only the one true God has related to mankind from the beginning through His creation, selected prophets, His Spirit, and the written Word—the miraculous Bible.
 The one true God has always been present with man and will be forever.
 He has been consistent.
 He has transcended all history, all cultures, all people groups, and all ethnicities.
 His involvement in the minds and hearts of men and women preceded that of all other so-called gods and will continue eternally.
 He is the personification of the full concept of the higher power.
 He is the one and only all-knowing, ever present, and all-powerful God.

 - In the beginning God created the heavens and the earth.
 Genesis 1:1/You shall have no other gods before me.
 Exodus 10:3